 Disabled Students' Allowance (DSA)

-If you incur additional course-related costs as a consequence of a disability, mental health difficulty (such as depression or anxiety) or specific learning difficulty (such as dyslexia), you can apply for the Disabled Students' Allowance.
+If you incur additional course-related costs because of a disability, mental health difficulty (such as depression or anxiety) or specific learning difficulty (such as dyslexia), you can apply for the Disabled Students' Allowance.
 This is a needs-based allowance and is available for specialist equipment, non-medical personal helpers and / or additional travel costs, subject to a needs assessment.

 If you started your course after the 1st September 2016, you may get a higher amount of Maintenance Loan - this is known as the Special Support Element.
 This part of the Maintenance Loan doesn't count as income when calculating income-related benefits.